 On this double play feed from 2B Hiura does a nice job of pre-setting his right knee toward his target before fielding the ball.
 This slightly opens his hips so that the exchange and flip can be quicker.
 Hiura also does a nice job driving off his left leg toward his target and letting his legs flip the ball.
 A good thought for young infielders is to go shake the SS’s hand after flipping the ball.
 This promotes rhythm and using the lower half.

 As you can see in the video, Burger is a massive, physical specimen.
 As the video begins you can see him getting to his toes as the ball hits the fungo.
 Burger then quickly crosses over and declares this ball a backhand.
 Notice how he fields this backhand with his feet slightly staggered.
 This allows him some room to stay loose and not get too tangled up.
 Burger gets his weight back on his right leg and drives toward 1B on the throw.

-Allen is the smoothest fielding infielder taken in this years draft, and it’s pretty easy to see why on this video.
+Allen is the smoothest fielding infielder taken in this years draft, and it’s pretty easy to see why in this video.
 Elite infielders have the ability to keep the ball from stopping.
-You can see here how Allen builds momentum BEFORE the ball arrives which allows the ball to never stop moving on it’s way to 2B.
+You can see here how Allen builds momentum BEFORE the ball arrives.
+This allows the ball to never stop moving on it’s way to 2B.
 Notice how Allen “clears leather” on the flip.
-In other words he gets his glove out of the way so that the receiver (2B) can quickly see the ball.
+In other words, he gets his glove out of the way so that the receiver (2B) can quickly see the ball.
 Just like Hiura, Allen drives with his legs and follows his flip.
 Future Gold Glover.